Reinforcement Learning with Augmented Data

+Data augmentation has also been investigated in the context of RL though, to the best of our knowledge, there was no extensive study on a variety of widely used benchmarks prior to this work.
+For improving generalization in RL, domain randomization~\cite{sadeghi2016cad2rl, tobin2017domain, pinto2017asymmetric} was proposed to transfer policies from simulation to the real world by utilizing diverse simulated experiences.
+Cobbe et al.~\cite{cobbe2018generalization} and Lee et al.~\cite{lee2020network} showed that simple data augmentation techniques such as cutout~\cite{cobbe2018generalization} and random convolution~\cite{lee2020network} can be useful to improve generalization of agents on the OpenAI CoinRun and ProcGen benchmarks.

-Data augmentation is a key component for learning contrastive representations in the RL setting as shown in the CURL framework~\cite{curl2020}, which learns representations that improve the data-efficiency of pixel-based RL by enforcing consistencies between an image and its augmented version through instance contrastive losses.
-Prior to our work, CURL was the state-of-the-art model for data-efficient RL from pixel inputs.
-While the focus in CURL was to make use of data augmentations jointly through contrastive and reinforcement learning losses, RAD attempts to directly use data augmentations for reinforcement learning without any auxiliary loss.
-We refer the reader to a discussion on tradeoffs between CURL and RAD in Section~\ref{section:discussion}.
-Concurrent and independent to our work, DrQ~\cite{kostrikov2020image} uses data augmentations and weighted Q-functions in conjunction with the off-policy RL algorithm SAC~\cite{haarnoja2018soft} to achieve state-of-the-art data-efficiency results on the DeepMind Control Suite.
+To improve the data-efficiency, CURL~\cite{curl2020} utilized data augmentations for learning contrastive representations in the RL setting.
+While the focus in CURL was to make use of data augmentations jointly through contrastive and reinforcement learning losses, RAD attempts to directly use data augmentations for reinforcement learning without any auxiliary loss (see Section~\ref{section:discussion} for discussions on tradeoffs between CURL and RAD).
+Concurrent and independent to our work, DrQ~\cite{kostrikov2020image} utilized random cropping and regularized Q-functions in conjunction with the off-policy RL algorithm SAC~\cite{haarnoja2018soft}.
 On the other hand, RAD can be plugged into any reinforcement learning method (on-policy methods like PPO~\cite{schulman2017ppo} and off-policy methods like SAC~\cite{haarnoja2018soft}) \emph{without making any changes to the underlying algorithm}.
-We further demonstrate the benefits of data augmentation to generalization on the OpenAI ProcGen benchmarks in addition to data-efficiency on the DeepMind Control Suite.